microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-05.md

 For ASP.NET, [Download](https://github.com/AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-DotNet/archive/master.zip) the ASP.NET project and Configure your ASP.NET Project.

-For Single Page Application, Follow the Tutorials for any of the Javascript framework such as Angular, React etc.
+For Single Page Application, follow the tutorials for any of the Javascript frameworks such as Angular, React etc.

-Build and tun the application.
+Build and run the application.

-Sign In with the users you created in previous challenge.
+Sign In with the users you created in the previous challenge.